Gariboldi History, Family Crest & Coats of Arms

 The surname Gariboldi was first found in Genoa (Italian: Genova), a port city on the Gulf of Genoa, capital of the province of Genoa, in the Italian region of Liguria.

 Early History of the Gariboldi family

-Another 155 words (11 lines of text) covering the years 1780 and 1393 are included under the topic Early Gariboldi History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Gariboldi research.
+Another 78 words (6 lines of text) covering the years 1780 and 1393 are included under the topic Early Gariboldi History in all our PDF Extended History products and printed products wherever possible.